Defender (association football): Inverted full-backs

 An inverted full-back is a defender who, instead of remaining in a wide position, moves into central midfield areas when their team has possession.
 This tactical movement creates an extra body in midfield to overload the central zones.
 The origin of the tactic is often traced to Johan Cruyff’s Barcelona team, who “pioneered the use of full-backs in central roles”, but it was Pep Guardiola who popularized it at Bayern Munich and Manchester City.
 Under Guardiola, players like Philipp Lahm and David Alaba were regularly asked to tuck inside in buildup play.
-João Cancelo, particularly during his time at Manchester City, and Trent Alexander-Arnold at Liverpool have exemplified the inverted full-back role by moving into central areas to utilise their passing range during attacking phases.
+João Cancelo, particularly during his time at Manchester City, Nico O'Reilly, and Trent Alexander-Arnold at Liverpool have exemplified the inverted full-back role by moving into central areas to utilise their passing range during attacking phases.

 In possession, an inverted full-back functions almost like an additional midfielder.
 They often form passing triangles with the centre-backs and midfielders, providing forward passing angles and helping the team progress the ball through the middle.
 This requires excellent technical ability and vision to operate in congested central areas.
 By tucking inside, an inverted full-back allows midfielders (such as number eights) to push higher, effectively turning a 4–3–3 into a 3–2–2–3 shape in possession.
-Teams that dominate possession use this movement to create a numerical advantage in midfield, which can pull the opposition’s wide defenders out of position and open space elsewhere on the flank.
+Teams that dominate possession use this movement to create a numerical advantage in midfield, which can pull the opposition's wide defenders out of position and open space elsewhere on the flank.

 When the ball is lost, the inverted full-back typically drops back to a wider defensive position.
-In the immediate moments after a turnover, however, they help disrupt the opposition’s attack from the centre.
+In the immediate moments after a turnover, however, they help disrupt the opposition's attack from the centre.
 Coaches note that they will “briefly remain in the centre of the pitch,” breaking up or slowing counterattacks through interceptions or tackles.
-This central presence also aids the team’s counter-pressing, as the inverted full-back can screen passes toward the strikers and help limit space in the midfield.
+This central presence also aids the team's counter-pressing, as the inverted full-back can screen passes toward the strikers and help limit space in the midfield.
 Eventually, though, they recover to cover the flank, ensuring the team is not exposed on that side.

 Many modern coaches have used inverted full-backs.
-Guardiola’s Bayern and City sides are the most famous examples, but managers like Marcelo Bielsa (Chile), Roberto De Zerbi, and Ange Postecoglou have also employed versions of this tactic.
+Guardiola's Bayern and City sides are the most famous examples, but managers like Marcelo Bielsa (Chile), Roberto De Zerbi, and Ange Postecoglou have also employed versions of this tactic.
 Mikel Arteta’s Arsenal have regularly seen Ben White or Oleksandr Zinchenko sit narrowly inside during possession.

 This role carries certain risks: without a traditional overlapping full-back, teams may lack width in attack and risk isolating their wingers.
 It also requires extremely versatile players – as noted, teams “need to be top-class to do it”, since few defenders are both technical playmakers and quick recoverers.
-When executed well, however, inverted full-backs can help a team dominate possession, create overloads in midfield, and draw opponents out of position, adding a tactical edge to the side’s build-up play.
+When executed well, however, inverted full-backs can help a team dominate possession, create overloads in midfield, and draw opponents out of position, adding a tactical edge to the side's build-up play.